lezlei/wad-proj-recipe/README.md

 4. Top Rated Recipes
 - Displays the Top 3 recipes that are sorted by highest review count and highest average rating score
-- Users can press on the 'View Recipe' link for each of the top 3 to view the recipe individually
+- Users can press on the 'View Recipe' link for each of the top 3 to view each recipe individually
-- Users can add the recipe to favourite or view reviews of the recipe
+- Users can add the recipe to favourites or view reviews of the recipe

 5. All Recipes
 - **Search Bar + Filter Checkboxes** - Users can search and filter for specific recipes that they want and the table will dynamically change to display the recipes that the User wants to see.
-If user did not search anything or did not choose any checkbox, the table will just display all recipes created by everyone
+If user did not search anything or did not select any checkbox, the table will just display all recipes created by everyone
 - **Random Recipe Generator** - Users can